 ImportantReplace the value of "name" in line 4 and the value of "oss" in line 18 with actual values.

 { "metadata": { "name": "kohya_ss_demo", "instance": 1, "enable_webservice": true }, "cloud": { "computing": { "instance_type": "ecs.gn6e-c12g1.12xlarge", "instances": null } }, "storage": [ { "oss": { "path": "oss://kohya-demo/kohya/", "readOnly": false }, "properties": { "resource_type": "model" }, "mount_path": "/workspace" }], "containers": [ { "image": "eas-registry-vpc.cn-hangzhou.cr.aliyuncs.com/pai-eas/kohya_ss:1.2", "script": "python -u kohya_gui.py --listen=0.0.0.0 --server_port=8000 --headless", "port": 8000 }] }Check the form configuration, and then click Deploy.
-The model deployment requires a few minutes to complete.
-If the Service Status is Running, the service is deployed.
+The deployment takes a few minutes to complete.
+The service is successfully deployed when the Service Status changes to Running.

-Train a LoRA model
+Fine-tune a LoRA model

-Click LoRA (LoRA).
+Select LoRA (LoRA).

-Image,Log, andModelfolders that you created in OSS.
+Image,Log, andModelfolders you created in OSS, and specify an output file name.

 Parameter